Cannabidiol

 Indication

-• For the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or Tuberous sclerosis complex in patients 1 year of age and older.
+• Indicated for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or Tuberous sclerosis complex in patients 1 year of age and older.

 Summary

-• Cannabidiol (Epidiolex) is indicated for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or Tuberous sclerosis complex in patients 1 year of age and older.
+• Epidiolex (cannabidiol) is indicated for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or Tuberous sclerosis complex in patients 1 year of age and older.

-• The use of cannabidiol (Epidiolex) has been linked to an increased probability of liver enzyme elevation and drug-induced liver injury compared to placebo controls, particularly at high doses and when used concurrently with other antiepileptic drugs.
+• The use of cannabidiol increased the probability of liver enzyme elevation and drug-induced liver injury (DILI), especially at doses ≥1000 mg/day or with concomitant antiepileptic drugs.

 Product Monograph / Prescribing Information